-• we expect that an insolvency administrator will be appointed to manage the CCP.
-Our rights against the CCP will depend on the relevant insolvency law and/or that insolvency administrator;
+• we expect that an insolvency official will be appointed to manage the CCP.
+Our rights against the CCP will depend on the relevant insolvency law and/or that official;

-Copyright © 2017 by FIA, Inc. FIA, Inc. has not reviewed or endorsed any modifications that may have been made to this document.
+Copyright © 2013 by the International Swaps and Derivatives Association, Inc. and the Futures and Options Association.
+Neither the International Swaps and Derivatives Association 2017 by FIA, Inc. FIA, Inc. nor the Futures and Options Association, has has not reviewed or endorsed any modifications that may have been made to this document.

 - it will be difficult or impossible to port CCP Transactions and related margin, so it would be reasonable to expect that they will be terminated at CCP level.
 The steps, timing, level of control and risks relating to that process will depend on the CCP, its rules and the relevant insolvency law.
 However, it is likely that there will be material delay and uncertainty around when and how much assets or cash we will receive back from the CCP.
-Subject to the bullet points below, it is likely that we will receive back only a percentage of assets available depending on the overall assets and liabilities of the CCP; - it is unlikely that you will have a direct claim against the CCP because of the principal-toprincipal model described in Part One A; - under the client clearing agreement, Client Transactions will terminate at the same time as the matching CCP Transactions unless the relevant CCP rules provide otherwise.
+Subject to the bullet points below, it is likely that we will only receive back only a percentage of assets available depending on the overall assets and liabilities of the CCP; - it is unlikely that you will have a direct claim against the CCP because of the principal-to-principal model described in Part One A; - under the client clearing agreement, Client Transactions will terminate at the same time as the matching CCP Transactions unless the relevant CCP rules provide otherwise.
 This will result in a net sum owing between you and us.
 However, your claims against us are limited recourse so that you will only receive amounts from us in relation to Client Transactions if we receive equivalent amounts from the CCP in relation to relevant CCP Transactions; - if recovery of margin in this scenario is important, then you should explore "bankruptcy remote" or "physical segregation" structures offered by some CCPs.
-These tend to be offered only in relation to Individual Client Accounts and generally involve either: - you or us retaining assets in your/our name and only giving a security interest over that margin to the CCP (i.e. it allows the CCP to apply margin if we default but should keep the assets out of the CCP's insolvency if it defaults); or - the CCP holding the assets in a blocked or controlled margin account and giving a security interest (or similar legal right) over the margin back to us, to you and/or to a trustee on our behalf.
+These tend to be offered only in relation to Individual Client Accounts and generally involve either: - you or us retaining assets in your/our name and only giving a security interest over that margin to the CCP (i.e. it allows the CCP to apply margin -if we default but should keep the assets out of the CCP's insolvency if it defaults); or - -the CCP holding the assets in a blocked or controlled margin account and giving a security interest (or similar legal right) over the margin back to us, to you and/or to a trustee on our behalf.

-It is beyond the scope of this disclosure to analyse such options but your due diligence on them should include analysis of matters such as whether security interests are created as described in "Porting" below; whether margin or positions on one account could be applied against margin or positions on another account (notwithstanding the contractual agreement in the CCP's rules); the likely time needed to recover margin; whether the margin will be recovered as assets or cash equivalent; and any likely challenges to the legal effectiveness of the structure (especially as a result of the CCP's insolvency).
+It is beyond the scope of this disclosure to analyse such options but your due diligence on them should include analysis of matters such as whether other creditors of the type described in "Porting - preferential creditors" below will have priority claims to margin; whether margin or positions on one account could be applied against margin or positions on another account (notwithstanding the contractual agreement in the CCP'sCCP's rules); the likely time needed to recover margin; whether the margin will be recovered as assets or cash equivalent; and any likely challenges to the legal effectiveness of the structure (especially as a result of the CCP'sCCP's insolvency).